-Here’s my review of -IMO- the top 4 venues to watch Muay Thai in Bangkok:
+Here’s my list of the best stadiums to watch Muay Thai fights in Bangkok:

 Rajadamnern Stadium (Ratchadamnoen Stadium)

 One of the sport’s two most important arenas, as well as a historical landmark being the first Muay Thai stadium built in Thailand.
-The Rajadamnern Stadium his my recommendation for the top spot to catch the best Muay Thai fights.
-Not only is it more accessible than the famed Lumpinee stadium, it now hosts the best fights in the country since the move of Lumpinee to its new tricky location.
+The Rajadamnern Stadium is my top recommendation for the spot to catch the best Muay Thai fights in Bangkok.

-Petchyindee and OneSongchai are 2 of the biggest event promoters at Rajadamnern and they always put up the best shows.
+There are several big event promoters at Rajadamnern who always put up the best shows.
 You can be sure to catch many of the best fighters in their promotions.
 Check the schedule via the Muay Thai 2000 events calendar to see the fight cards for the week ahead.

 When the show’s over, or if you are feeling fatigue from watching too many fights, there’s a good selection of street food hawkers outside the stadium.
 Don’t forget to get a customary shot of yourself in front of the stadium’s fluorescent-lit sign.